Tax Guide for Photography

-When you electronically transfer digital images to your customer without providing any tangible personal property and you later sell the image to the same customer in a tangible form, the tax application to both transactions generally depends on the intent of the original transaction.
+When you electronically transfer digital images to your customer without providing any tangible personal property and you later sell the image to the same customer in a tangible form, the application of tax to both transactions generally depends on the intent of the initial transaction.

 Your customer may only want to purchase the digital photo from you and have their own copies made.
 In these instances, you may allow your customer to copy or use the photographic image; that is, you do not place reproduction or copyright restrictions on the photos.
 Your charges related to creating the digital images that are transferred electronically to your customer, including the charges for reproduction rights, are not subject to tax when you do not provide your customer any tangible personal property (for example, prints, slides, negatives, or tangible storage medium such as DVD/CD, flash drives, etc.).

-Per the original sale of these digital images, there is no agreement or intent for you to later provide your customer the photos in tangible form.
-If your customer later contacts you to purchase prints of the digital image they purchased with the right to copy the images, its purchase of prints from you will then generally be considered a separate transaction from the original sale.
+Per the initial sale of these digital images, there is no agreement or intent for you to later provide your customer the photos in tangible form, as they already have the rights to reproduce your images on their own.
+If your customer later contacts you to purchase prints of the digital images they initially purchased with the right to copy the images, their subsequent purchase of prints from you will then generally be considered a separate transaction from the original sale.
 Tax applies to the second transaction only (sale of the prints).

 You charge your customer $1,000 for a photo session, the creation of digital images, and the right to reproduce/copy the digital images.
 The contract between you and your customer for the digital images clearly states that your customer will receive the images electronically only; that is, no tangible form of the photograph will be transferred to the customer.
 Tax is not due on your charges for the electronically transferred images.

-You charge your customer $1,000 for digitally uploaded images; you do not provide your customer the images in tangible form.
-You attach a copyright restriction by adding a watermark on the digital images.
+You charge your customer $1,000 for digitally uploaded images; you do not provide your customer the images in tangible form, but you attach a copyright restriction by adding a watermark on the digital images.
+Your initial sale was not immediately taxable because you did not sell your images in tangible form at that time.
 A year later, the same customer contacts you to purchase prints from the digital images you previously sold.
 You charge your customer $200 for the prints.
 Tax applies to your entire charge of $1,200 for both transactions since the original sale of the digital images is related to the later sale of tangible prints.